Most women with PID have mild symptoms but sometimes they can be severe. Symptoms may include:

 If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information that comes with your medicine and if you have any questions, ask your pharmacist for advice.

 If your symptoms are severe or you're pregnant, you may be admitted to hospital for further treatment.
 You’re likely to be given antibiotics through a drip for the first 24 hours, followed by tablets.
-See our frequently asked questions for more information.
+See our FAQs for more information.

 The bacteria that cause PID can leave scar tissue and cause abscesses (collections of infected fluid) in your fallopian tubes.
 Occasionally you may need surgery to drain an abscess in or around your fallopian tubes or ovaries.
 You may also be offered keyhole surgery to remove fibrous scar tissue (adhesions) that can develop after PID.